powersync-ja/powersync-sqlite-core/docs/sync.md

 6. `completed_upload`: Notify the sync implementation that all local changes have been uploaded.
 7. `update_subscriptions`: Notify the sync implementation that subscriptions which are currently active in the app have changed.
 Depending on the TTL of caches, this may cause it to request a reconnect.
+8. `connection`: Notify the sync implementation about the connection being opened (second parameter should be `established`) or the HTTP stream closing (second parameter should be `end`).
+   This is used to set `connected` to true in the sync status without waiting for the first sync line.
-8. `subscriptions`: Store a new sync steam subscription in the database or remove it.
+9. `subscriptions`: Store a new sync steam subscription in the database or remove it.
    This command can run outside of a sync iteration and does not affect it.
+10. `update_subscriptions`: Second parameter is a JSON-encoded array of `{name: string, params: Record<string, any>}`.
+    If a new subscription is created, or when a subscription without a TTL has been removed, the client will ask to restart the connection.

 `powersync_control` returns a JSON-encoded array of instructions for the client: